jeffbass/yin-yang-ranch/README.rst

 The overall system design is a hub and spoke network with ZMQ messaging between Raspberry PiCameras and imagehubs.
 One image hub can simultaneously receive images from about 10 PiCameras.
-A librarian program stores images and extracted image features in a database.
-A communications program uses the database to answer queries about images and events, as shown in the SMS text exchange pictured above.
-By distributing computer vision processing pipelines across Raspberry Pi computers and more powerful computers like Macs, each computer can do what it is best at.
+A librarian program gathers event messages and images from the imagehubs.
+A communications program uses the event logs to answer queries about images and events, as shown in the SMS text exchange pictured above.
+By distributing computer vision processing pipelines across Raspberry Pi computers and more powerful computers like Macs, each computer can do what it does best.
 A Raspberry Pi can take pictures with the PiCamera and adjust camera settings, control additional lighting, crop, flip and grayscale images, as well as detect motion.
 A Mac can store and index images from many Raspberry Pi computers simultaneously.
 It can perform more complex image processing like